FAQs

 How will my doctor know if I have CRS?

-There are no specific blood tests to diagnose CRS.
-However, some patients may have a blood test to help in the diagnosis of a possible allergy or to rule out any immune deficiencies or autoimmune disorders.
+While there are no specific blood tests to diagnose CRS, some patients may undergo a blood test to check for potential allergies or to rule out immune deficiencies or autoimmune disorders.

 Nasal Polyp Syndrome (CRSwNP)